CitrineInformatics/citrine-python/docs/source/workflows/performance_workflows.rst

 For each test set, the rest of the data are used to train the predictor, and the ensuing model is applied to the held-out test set.
 By comparing the model's predictions to the true values, we can compute several performance metrics that provide information about model quality.

-- Root-mean squared error (RMSE): the square root of the average of the squared prediction error
+- Root-mean squared error (RMSE): the square root of the average of the squared prediction error.
-- Non-dimensional model error (NDME): The RMSE, normalized by the standard deviation of the output variable (which is the RMSE of a trivial model that always predicts the mean value of the data).
+- Non-dimensional model error (NDME): the RMSE, normalized by the standard deviation of the output variable (which is the RMSE of a trivial model that always predicts the mean value of the data).
-- Standard residual: The RMSE of the standardized error (the prediction error divided by the prediction uncertainty)
+- Standard residual: the RMSE of the standardized error (the prediction error divided by the prediction uncertainty).
-- Standard confidence: The fraction of predictions for which the prediction error is less than the prediction uncertainty
+- Coverage probability: how often the measured error is within some expected bounds.

 Performance metrics included in the results depend on whether the response is numeric or categorical.
-For numeric responses, performance metrics include root mean squared error (RMSE), non-dimensiona model error (NDME), standard residual and standard confidence.
+For numeric responses, performance metrics include root mean squared error (RMSE), non-dimensiona model error (NDME), standard residual and coverage probability.

 -  RMSE is a useful and popular statistical metric for model quality.
    Lower RMSE means the model is more accurate.